oliverkuchies/matter-management-challenge/OLIVERS_NOTES.md

 - Added React Query for easier updating & retrieval of content.
 This means that state is managed more on the backend than the frontend, allowing for fresh data when a user sees the page.
 For instance, if two legal team members are updating the page at once, it would be helpful for latest data to be presented to the other user.
 Tanstack allows for this using refetching
 - Updated lint rules (including prettier.)

-AI Usage
-Where I did NOT use AI:
-- Algorithms
-- Query building

 Where I did use AI:
 - Created StatusCell with AI, but created auto tests on my own to make sure it meets the necessary criteria.
 Also ensured it meeted expected standards i.e. Tailwind etc. Noticed dropdown was displaying in a broken fashion, added flex, and flex-col to organise it in the correct manner.
 - Utilised for refactoring.
 I created the repository base methods, but refactored the existing repos to use them.